 Learn 5 Tricks for Using Concealer from MUA Bob Scott

 Our MUAs agree it's easy to mess up the powder situation with under-eye concealer.
-You definitely want to apply powder on top of your concealer, which "sets the look and minimizes creasing throughout the day," says Gerstein.
-But don't overdo it.
-"Instead use a light powder, like Laura Mercier's Secret Brightening Powder ($28), and use it sparingly," says celeb makeup artist Min Min Ma.
-The keyword here is "sparingly."
-This powder contains light-reflecting particles, which are great for brightening dull and dark under eyes but overly reflective if you load up on the product before a photo session.
-You've been warned.
-For best results, apply with a small, fluffy powder shadow brush, like the Fenty Beauty Tapered Blending Brush ($24).
+According to Gerstein, applying powder on top of your concealer sets the look and minimizes creasing throughout the day.
+That is, if you don't overdo it.
+"Use a light powder like this one from Laura Mercier sparingly," says celebrity makeup artist Min Min Ma.
+This powder contains light-reflecting particles, which are great for brightening dull and dark under eyes, but can appear overly reflective if you load up on the product before a photo session.
+For best results, apply with a small, fluffy powder shadow brush like the Fenty Beauty Tapered Blending Brush ($24).

 Place Your Concealer Strategically